 - Better low-light sensitivity: Can shoot in dim conditions (0.6 stops ISO advantage).

-- Better video: Provides higher movie framerates (1080/60i vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60i versus 1080/30p).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Gets more shots (500 versus 380) out of a single battery charge.